Carlos Diego Ferreira

-Carlos Diego Ferreira (born January 18, 1985) is a Brazilian mixed martial artist, currently competing in the Lightweight division of the Ultimate Fighting Championship.
+Carlos Diego Ferreira Neves (born January 18, 1985) is a Brazilian mixed martial artist, currently competing in the Lightweight division of the Ultimate Fighting Championship.
 He is the former Legacy FC lightweight champion, and vacated the championship in May 2014 to sign with UFC.

-Mixed martial arts career
+Background

 Born in Careiro da Várzea, Amazonas, Brazil, Ferreira grew up playing soccer, and his first martial art was capoeira.
 At the age of 10 Ferreira started training Brazilian jiu-jitsu.
 He moved to the United States in 2008 to make a career out of jiu-jitsu like his idol Ronaldo Souza.

+Mixed martial arts career

 Despite faring fairly well in jiu-jitsu competition, he never captured gold in big tournaments and was forced to start teaching the sport to make a living.
 Subsequently Ferreira made his professional mixed martial arts debut on April 15, 2011, when he faced Joseph Daily at STFC 15.
 He won the fight via a split decision.
 Following this, Ferreira would compile an undefeated record of 9–0, also capturing the Legacy FC Lightweight Championship from Jorge Patino at Legacy FC 25.
 Ferreira would vacate the title in May 2014, when he signed with the Ultimate Fighting Championship.